 Liberty leading the people – 2015

-The first 3D printed fashion collection printed entirely using home printers
+The first RTW 3D printed fashion collection printed at home

-As part of my graduate collection for my Fashion Design degree at Shenkar College of Engineering and Design, I 3D-printed a fashion collection printed entirely using home printers.
+As part of my graduate collection for the Fashion Design degree at Shenkar College of Engineering and Design, I printed an entire fashion collection using desktop 3D printers.
 The collection has 5 looks and was printed using FilaFlex filaments & Witbox home printers.
 The research took 9 months, and the collection itself took more than 2000 hours to print, at about 400 hours per outfit.
-I was helped by the Tel-Aviv based 3D printing “makers” community.
+I was helped by the Tel Aviv based 3D printing “makers” community.

 The textile designs were inspired by Andreas Bastian’s Mesostructured Cellular Materials.
 By printing these structures with soft materials, I created new textiles that I could design fashion with.